ftao/python-ifcfg/README.md

-Python Wrapper Around the Ifconfig Utility on Unix/Linux/MacOSX
+Python Ifconfig Wrapper for Unix/Linux/MacOSX
 =============================================================================

 Ifcfg is a cross-platform (*nix) library for parsing 'ifconfig' output in